uw-ictd/ccn-covid-analysis/data/README.md

 # Data layout for the bok analysis project

 Data is contained in 2 main directories, the clean directory and the originals directory.
-The originals files are the raw files from Bokondini, and have some issues.
+The originals files are the raw files from the field, and have some issues.
 These issues are addressed in the `canonicalize_data.py` module which generates the cleaned and consolidated dataset in the clean directory.

-Additionally, outside the canonicalize data function, there are also cleaning scripts to shift the data into the local timezone and trim the datasets to a consistent range and datatype.
-These scripts are not well-maintained and need to be run somewhat manually and interactively.
-First run canonicalize, then shift, then trim.
-The scripts can be found in the `cleaning` directory
+An archive is provided of the cleaned and anonymized dataset, which can be extracted here and then used to generate all the plots in the root directory.

-## Steps taken to clean data
+## Steps taken to clean and prepare the data

 1. Remove nil characters from the transactions log.
 This is likely due to nodejs buffering the file and then having the power yanked out from underneath it.